-I have a checking or savings account at the same bank as my Visa or MasterCard.
+I have a checking account at the same bank as my Visa.
 Can the bank freeze my account or take money from it if I miss a payment on my credit card bill?

 Probably yes.
 You should check your cardholder agreement.
 The typical agreement gives the bank the right to take the money in any of your accounts with them if you are delinquent on your bill.
 Even if there's not such a provision in your cardholder agreement, it's probably buried somewhere in the fine print that governs your deposit account.
 However, the Fair Credit Billing Act does not let them take any collection action at all if you have properly notified them of a dispute.